gyulanemeth/bluefox.email/posts/why-gmail-flags-shortened-links-as-suspicious.md

 This means recipients could click on what appeared to be a safe link during scanning, but actually get redirected to a phishing site or malware.
 This is a real security concern, and it's one of the main reasons why Gmail and other email providers treat shortened links with extra scrutiny.

 This is especially true for lesser-known or frequently abused shortener domains, which may have a history of being used in spam campaigns.
 Even reputable shorteners can be flagged if they are associated with a high volume of spammy activity.

-## Why `youtu.be` Links Are Riskier Than `youtube.com`

-Although owned by YouTube, `youtu.be` functions as a URL shortener.
-When included in emails, Gmail evaluates it similarly to other shortened URLs.

-Using the full `youtube.com` URL provides more transparency and allows Gmail to clearly identify the destination, resulting in a stronger trust signal compared to shortened variants.
-This is why emails containing `youtu.be` links are more likely to be flagged as spam, while those with `youtube.com` links have a better chance of reaching the inbox.

 ## What Should You Do Instead?